frederic-perez/AmE-dictionary/data/dictionary.md

 __motorized scooter__ _Police said they know who stole a motorized scooter that belonged to a local woman with limited mobility._
 __motormouth__
 __mould__ _n_
+__Mountain States__ _n_ (also known as the Mountain West and the Interior West) The region of the US that includes states that contain part of the Rocky Mountains.
 __mountaintops__ _n_
 __mountebank__
 __mounting__ _Evidence is mounting for an ocean at Pluto._